rya-sge/access-denied/_posts/2024-12-16-bittensor.md

 See [Minimum compute requirements](https://github.com/opentensor/bittensor-subnet-template/blob/main/min_compute.yml) for compute, memory, bandwidth and storage requirements for a subnet node, i.e., for a subnet neuron.

-- The classical neural network graph (shown on the left) is bipartite, i.e., a node in the input layer is connected only to a node in the next layer (hidden layer).
-A subnet graph (shown on the right) is also bipartite.
-Hence:
+A subnet graph in Bittensor (shown on the right) mirrors the bipartite structure of a classical neural network graph (shown on the left),  i.e.

-  - A subnet validator in a subnet is only connected to a subnet miner.
+a)  In the classical neural network, a node in the input layer is connected only to a node in the next layer (hidden layer).

-  - No two subnet validators are connected.
-Similarly, no two subnet miners are connected.
+In a Bittensor subnet, connections are limited between specific groups:

-- In the classical neural network, the inputs from the external world are connected only to the input layer, and the hidden nodes are isolated from the external world (hence, "hidden").
-Similarly, in a Bittensor subnet:
+Subnet validators connect only to subnet miners, with no direct connections among the same type of actors (validators <-> validators and miners <-> miners).

-  - Inputs from the external world can connect only to the subnet validators.
+b) In the classical neural network, the inputs from the external world are connected only to the input layer, and the hidden nodes are isolated from the external world (hence, "hidden").

-  - Only subnet validators are allowed to connect to subnet miners, hence isolating subnet miners from the external world.
+In a Bittensor subnet, inputs from the external world connect only to subnet validators, while subnet miners remain isolated from external inputs, similar to how hidden nodes in a neural network are isolated.

 - **Many-to-many bidirectional**:

 Notice that in the classical neural network shown on the left, the connection from input layer to the hidden layer is only feedforward.